10 reasons why children should play chess

 There is a close relationship between building a better self-image and playing chess.
 Children learn to think abstractly, to make their own decisions, to solve different problems and overcome many obstacles which make them feel proud of themselves and aware of their abilities.
 They realize that they can achieve goals in life by using their mind and intellectual skills.

 Chess is a game for two if a live person is not replaced by a computer.
 Otherwise, it is less social.
-It is good for kids to play chess with their peers and that way, they could develop new friendships and a social life.
+It is good for kids to play chess with their peers and that way, they could develop new friendships and social life.
 Playing at tournaments and in clubs allows a lot of interaction and communication between children.
 Chess playing is also a great way of giving kids the chance to get away from computer games and tv.

 When is a good time to start playing chess?

 I asked the opinion of trainers and other parents and concluded that there is no unique answer for when to start playing chess.
 I have seen two-year-old children playing chess in kindergarten and I met some people starting at 63.
-It seems that is never too early or too late to learn, but one thing is for sure, the young mind is more flexible and learns faster.
+It seems that it is never too early or too late to learn, but one thing is for sure, the young mind is more flexible and learns faster.
 If we start playing chess at home with two-year-old kids, we might expect that they will try to eat the figures instead of playing with them.
 It would be awesome if someone makes chess from carrots so that it would be a vitamin-bomb game.
 So far, the only edible chess sets I’ve seen are the chocolate chess sets.
 Who wouldn’t like to become a world champion in playing chocolate chess?
 Amazon chocolate chess It would be an incredible gift for chess lovers, but I guess this kind of motivation isn’t long-lasting.
 Children would stop loving the game very soon after eating the pieces 🙂

 The best chess books for children and parents

 I have chosen three books that introduce kids and parents to the chess world in an accessible and exciting way so that kids can enjoy every step of learning chess.
-Maybe one the most charming and original books about chess is ‘Chess for Children: How to Play the World’s Most Popular Board Game.’
+Maybe one of the most charming and original books about chess is ‘Chess for Children: How to Play the World’s Most Popular Board Game.
 Lessons are followed by imaginative and inspiring tales that the character George is told by his pet alligator, Kristy, self-proclaimed ‘Grand Alligator of Chess’.